JS-RML/Advanced-high-speed-scooping/README.md

 thread2 = threading.Thread(target=threadRB5) # for robot arm
 ```

+$\color{red}{\textsf{Not clear when to select this object option.}}$
-In the 'GRIPPER/mainGripper.py', you can select control signal choosing obejcts which will be scooped. $\color{red}{\textsf{Not clear when to select this object option.
-Is it before or after running main.py}}$
+In the 'GRIPPER/mainGripper.py', you can select control signal choosing obejcts which will be scooped.

 ```python
 controlSignal = 'card'